 Our Recommendations For Auto Insurance

-While you’re looking into Kentucky Farm Bureau, consider some of the best car insurance companies in the nation, pulled from our recent study of industry leaders.
+While you’re looking into Kentucky Farm Bureau, consider some of the best car insurers in the nation, pulled from our recent study of industry leaders.
 USAA and State Farm are two providers that performed well in Kentucky, earning 5.0- and 4.5-star ratings from us, respectively.
-We recommend getting quotes from both car insurance providers.

 USAA: Best For Military

 In J.D.
 Power’s Auto Insurance Study, USAA ranked seven places higher than Kentucky Farm Bureau in the Southeast.
-We like USAA for its affordable rates, high number of discounts, and nationwide availability and support.
+We like USAA for its affordable rates, many discounts, and nationwide availability and support.
 Not to mention, the provider has a great mobile app.

 To become a USAA member, you need to be a military service member, a veteran, or an immediate family member of someone who served.
 If you qualify, you can get the following types of auto insurance coverage with USAA: